intel/intel-extension-for-pytorch/docs/tutorials/known_issues.md

     source {dpcpproot}/env/vars.sh
     ```

-- **Problem**: RuntimeError: Cannot find a working triton installation.
-Either the package is not installed or it is too old.
-More information on installing Triton can be found at https://github.com/openai/triton
-  - **Cause**: No pytorch-triton-xpu installed
-  - **Solution**: Resolve the issue with following command:

-    ```bash
-    # Install correct version of pytorch-triton-xpu
-    pip install --pre pytorch-triton-xpu==3.1.0+91b14bf559  --index-url https://download.pytorch.org/whl/nightly/xpu
-    ```

 - **Problem**: LoweringException: ImportError: cannot import name 'intel' from 'triton._C.libtriton'
   - **Cause**: Installing Triton causes pytorch-triton-xpu to stop working.
   - **Solution**: Resolve the issue with following command: